SAP-samples/abap-platform-rap110/README.md

 _EML: Entity Manipulation Language_
 💡 Exercises with _Boosters_ offer an accelerated way of doing them.

-### Optional Exercises:
+#### Optional Exercises:
-The above exercises (1-12) focus on the development capabilities available in the ABAP Development Tools for Eclipse (ADT).
+The main exercises (1-12) focus on the development capabilities available in the ABAP Development Tools for Eclipse (ADT).
 The _SAP Fiori elements App Preview_ integrated in ADT is used to preview the resulting app.
 To create, deploy, and run the actual SAP Fiori elements-based _Travel_ app using the SAP Business Application Studio, follow the instructions in the following tutorial from the _SAP Developer Center_:

 [🛠 Create an SAP Fiori elements App and Deploy it to SAP BTP, ABAP Environment with SAP Business Application Studio | SAP Tutorials](https://developers.sap.com/tutorials/abap-environment-deploy-fiori-elements-ui.html)

+> **Info**: This step should can be performed at after any of the main exercises, but preferably at least after _Exercise 5_.

 ## 📹Recording
 [^Top of page](#)